marcosfreiberger/app_aprendendo_ingles/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+---
+Developed with 💙 by Marcos N. Freiberger